Comprehensive thylacine information, provided as a free public awareness campaign.

 Always use lithium batteries, and choose a mid range camera model which is cost effective and works well enough.
 Use a model with a seperate bracket which screws to the tree, so you can take the cam on & off, swap it, work on it etc. without needing to re-aim it every time.
 Don't bother with the video setting - all we need is one clear photo.
 Video is great, but it consumes memory & battery, risking card or battery failure during the monitoring period.

-Setting cams at a culvert or bridge across a creek is good, because animal traffic gets concentrated, however extra moisture in the air at wetter sites can cause long term bad luck; bad card reads, short battery life, haywire electronics or condensation inside the cam.
+Setting cameras at a culvert or bridge across a creek is good, because animal traffic gets concentrated, however extra moisture in the air at wetter sites can cause long term bad luck; bad card reads, short battery life, haywire electronics or condensation inside the cam.
 Camera models which are not properly sealed will waste your time & effort.

 The longer you set and leave a cam working the better - three to six months is best.
 Any number of cams in the bush is better than none, but a serious effort would be 50 or more.
 The app "Offline Maps" (Psyberia) is good for finding and recording site locations.